ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 You can go back to a particular point in git history or switch to a different branch using checkout.
-The checkout process changes the working directory to match the checkout point.
-You won't see the changes added after that point and in other branch.
+The checkout process changes the working directory to the checkout point.
+You won't see the changes added after that point and added in other branch.

 > Checkout ignores untracted files so they will servive from the checkout.

 > Checkout complains if you made changes not committed.
 The good practice is to make a clean state before run checkout.

-## Understand Graph
+## Understand Branch Graph

-You will see git graph when you play with any visual git applications.
+You will see branch graphs when you play with any visual git applications.
-Git graph has circles represent commits and they are linked from the bottom to top.
+A branch graph has circles represent commits and they are linked from the bottom to top.
 From the graph below, when you checkout the commit with id 4, then the working directory has the changes from commits 1 to 4 resulting having two files a.txt and b.txt.